topher235/royal-grid/tasks.md

   - [X] Connect Rush/Classic buttons to the Game scene with the options set in the GameConfig
   - [X] Extract currency bars into separate scene
   - [X] Load currency into UI from save file
-  - [ ] Find new icon for the special currency
+  - [ ] Find new icon for the special currency - crowns?
 - [ ] Gameplay
   - [X] Implement special effects from Characters
   - [X] Implement RUSH mode with spawn on a timer